-Passive aggression is a learnt behavior the roots of which can be traced to one’s childhood.
-Child abuse, mistreatment, punishment, and other family dynamics can contribute to passive-aggressive behavior.
+Passive aggression is a learned behavior that can be traced to one’s childhood (3).
+Family dynamics can contribute to passive-aggressive behavior.
 The child copes with it by using defense mechanism to protect himself from the underlying feelings of rejection, fear, insecurity, mistrust, and low self-esteem.
 As they cannot express things openly they do it subtly by being passive-aggressive.

-Let’s look at the causes of passive-aggressive behavior in detail:
+Let’s look at the causes of passive-aggressive behavior in detail (4):

 - Belief that anger is unacceptable: In most cases, we tend to believe that expressing anger is not right and if we defy the rules, we will face negative consequences.
 Hence, we tend to suppress anger.

-- ‘Covert’ anger is acceptable: When the anger cannot be expressed openly, the person learns to express it covertly or in socially acceptable ways, that is by procrastinating, being vague and obstructive.
-He thinks this behavior is acceptable in society.
+- ‘Covert’ anger: When the anger cannot be expressed openly, the person learns to express it covertly or in socially acceptable ways, that is by procrastinating, being vague and obstructive.

 - It’s easier to be passive-aggressive than to be assertive: If the child is not taught to tap into his emotional intelligence and assertiveness, he grows up to be a person who cannot be assertive and honest.
-Passive-aggressive behavior such as sulking, withdrawal, and stubbornness become a pattern in him.
+Passive-aggressive behavior such as sulking, withdrawal, and stubborn behavior can become a pattern in him.

-- Rationalize their behavior: The person tries to rationalize by making himself believe that this behavior is fine, and holds the wife responsible for extracting such reaction from him.
+- Rationalize their behavior: The person may try to rationalize by making himself believe that this behavior is fine, and holds the wife responsible for extracting such reaction from him.
 He blames her for setting high expectations and being unreasonable.

-- Getting even is on their agenda: The behavior pattern of a passive-aggressive person involves getting back at the other person.
+- Getting back: The behavior pattern of a passive-aggressive person involves getting back at the other person.
 He might be angry, upset, or disappointed with something.
-But he cannot express it, so he finds an outlet to his emotions by being indifferent.
+But he cannot express it, so he finds an outlet to his emotions by being indifferent and defensive.